— This article contains affiliate links —

 Absolutely not.
 Avoid them like the plague.
 Popular hashtags like #coffee are way too generic and overused.
 Let’s not beat around the bush, there’s no way your post is going to be noticed in a sea of 126 MILLION uploads.

-I recommend sticking to hashtags that currently have 500k uses or less so that your post isn’t competing with millions of others to get seen or noticed.
+I recommend sticking to hashtags that currently have 1 million posts or less so that your post isn’t competing with millions of others to get seen or noticed.
 For each upload, use a tiered approach.
-For example, you could use 10 hashtags that have 500k & under posts, 15 hashtags with under 250k posts and 15 hashtags with under 100k posts.
+For example, you could use 10 hashtags that have 1million & under posts, 15 hashtags with under 500k posts and 15 hashtags with under 200k posts.
 Mix up the split of these for each upload and stay well clear of hashtags that have over 1 million posts.

 Let’s take the example of #coffee above.
 We already know to avoid using this hashtag as it’s oversaturated, so how do you find the best hashtags to use that are niche and relate directly to your flat white?

-Simply head to Instagram, type in the most generic word that relates to your image, in this case ‘coffee‘, and scroll down the list of suggested hashtags and note which hashtags have less than 500k posts.
+Simply head to Instagram, type in the most generic word that relates to your image, in this case ‘coffee‘, and scroll down the list of suggested hashtags and note which hashtags have less than 1 million posts.

-7. Why do hashtags work on some photos but not others?
+11. Why do hashtags work better on some photos but not others?

 Say you’ve even uploaded two ‘similar’ photos of your nails with the same #nail relevant hashtag groups but one post went bank with hashtag reach but the other was a bit meh?
 Blame the photo, not the hashtags.
 Even though you may think the photos are similar (and as equally lovely), there might be one key difference that is essentially the secret ingredient to the success of that post.
 It may be something as simple as the colour of nail polish or even your lighting.